 Movemail Config: uidl bool

-Avoid copying the message if a message with the same UIDL already exists in the destination mailbox.
+Same as sync uidl, i.e. avoid copying the message if a message with the same UIDL already exists in the destination mailbox.
+See Synchronizatiom Mode, for a detailed description.

 Movemail Config: verbose level